SevenWen/SevenWen-1.github.io/_posts/2018-11-1-InfoSec-Interview.md

 one should add the SSL Certificate to the Certificate Revocation List (CRL).
 This will alert other participants in the Public Key Infrastructure (PKI) that the certificate in question can no longer be trusted.
 In order to do this, you will usually need to login to the account you created with the Certificate Authority (CA) who issued the SSL Certificate or otherwise notify them of the suspected breach.

+### What are some common ways that TLS is attacked,and/or what are some ways it’s been attacked in the past?
+For [64-bit block CBC mode](https://blog.cryptographyengineering.com/2016/08/24/attack-of-week-64-bit-ciphers-in-tls/), if server used one key to encrypt too many data, attacker may find a cllision of ciphertext, that (p1 xor IV1) = (p2 xor IV2).
+And IVs are known to attacker, so attacker can know p1 xor p2.